The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 At the end of your lease, you choose to buy your car or turn it in.
 If you choose the latter, you will be charged a lease disposition fee.
 This charge is assessed by the leasing company and covers the cost of preparing the car for the next buyer.
-But you may be able to avoid paying it — as long as you’re ready to negotiate.
+But you may be able to avoid paying it through negotiation or buying the car yourself.

 What is a lease disposition fee?